-Attending a summer camp in 3D design and printing is a great way to gain a deeper understanding of this engineering process.
+Attending 3D design and printing summer camps are a great way to gain a deeper understanding of this engineering process.
 They can bolster technical abilities and familiarize someone with an innovative skill set, but also serve as a solid introduction to this rapidly-developing technique in the manufacturing world.

 These 3D printing & design summer camps are some of the best ones for kids to get started with.

 1. iD Tech

 For kids interested in bringing their imaginative ideas into the physical world, iD Tech’s 3D Printing Courses are a great introduction for all abilities.
 They offer different classes using Blender and Autodesk, software programs used to create models and designs.